cyrokas/GandhiMateGandhi/README.md

 Play as  Gandhi, power up with multiple yoga powers and help Jesus fight Antonio Shellazar's army and the evil Adolf Bitler!

-Move using arrow keys, shoot using Z and X keys.
+Move using arrow keys, shoot using Z and X keys.<br>
-Fire bonus will give you more energy balls;
+Fire bonus will give you more energy balls;<br>
-Water bonus will give you more maximum health;
+Water bonus will give you more maximum health;<br>
-Earth bonus will give you more damage, but reduces your speed;
+Earth bonus will give you more damage, but reduces your speed;<br>
 Wind bonus will give you more speed.